kravchenmd/DHT22_COM/README.md

 `python DHT22_COM.py`
 After that, the script will start running.
 There is an example of the output in the prompt below:
 ![Script running](images/ScriptRunning.png)
+*NOTE: The first value is Temperature value, the second one is Humidity value.*

 *Note: if there are any messages about missing libraries, use a command like this to install needed libraries/packages (but Miniconda should have all needed libraries by default)*
 `conda install -c anaconda pyserial time`

 Also, the script will save all results in the .csv file with a name `Year-Month-Day_Hour-Minutes-Seconds.csv`.
 An example of the file content is bellow:
 ![csv output example](images/CsvOutput.png)

+## Important notes

+ - In order to stop the Script runnung just press the `ESC` button
+ - Also the Script could be interrupted with `Ctrl + C`, but it's for the cases when it's stuck.
+It's better to use the previous method to be sure that .csv file will be saved properly